codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-configuration-file/configuration-file-options.md

 #### generate_begin_end_methods ####

-Allows porter generate begin(), end() and other STL-like iterators access methods for those classes implementing IEnumerable<T>.
+Allows the porter to generate begin(), end() and other STL-like iterators access methods for those classes implementing IEnumerable.

 | Allowed value | Meaning
 ---| ---| ---|